-In this article, you’ll learn what is DC motors and its working principle.
-Types of DC motors, Parts, Construction, Applications and more.
+In this article, you’ll learn what is DC motor and its working principle.
+What are different types of DC motors?
+Explained with its Parts, Construction detail, Applications, and more.

 DC Motors and Types

-An electrical motor is a machine which mainly converts electrical energy into mechanical energy.
-The D.C. motor is a machine which converts direct current to mechanical energy.
+An electrical motor is a machine that mainly converts electrical energy into mechanical energy.
+The D.C. motor is a machine that converts direct current to mechanical energy.

 An electrical machine which converts mechanical energy into direct current and vice-versa.